Conditions InDepth: Lipid Disorders

 |Copyright © Nucleus Medical Media, Inc.|

-- Low-density lipoprotein (LDL) cholesterol —This is often referred to as the "bad" cholesterol because it increases the risk of heart disease.
-High levels allow plaque to build up in your arteries.
-Levels less than 100 mg/dL (2.6 mmol/L) are considered optimal.
+- Low-density lipoprotein (LDL) cholesterol—This is often referred to as the "bad" cholesterol because it is more likely to stick to the walls of your blood vessels.
+High LDL cholesterol levels increases the risk of heart disease.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.